 Divorce or separation will have a variety of lasting consequences for all parties.
 It brings with it changes in financial affairs: assets are likely to be frozen; liabilities may have doubled (they may now include child support payments, two sets of household expenses, additional rent for one spouse at least, and spousal maintenance orders).
 Friends disappear and kids become angry and disillusioned.

 It is a common mistake that couples make when they consult their friends and relatives for advice.
 But be aware of biased advice, because in the end you will need to settle your financial affairs with your soon to be ex.
 If one party is unreasonable and unapproachable, you will end up litigating your property dispute.
 Instead, work together with your spouse or partner on the best way to maximize the value of your property.

 It is simple in most cases to ascertain and agree on the property value, namely the family home or other investment properties.
 Your local real estate agents will be the first place to begin.

 Divorce litigation in some cases is unavoidable.
-It may seem as though you are advancing your case at start but in the end it will always be a unnecessary approach.
+It may seem as though you are advancing your case at the start but in the end, it will always be an unnecessary approach.